wessenstam/secretserver/module1/module1.rst

     C:\inetpub\wwwroot\SecretServer\encryption.conifg

 In the next module we will be protecting this encryption config file as part of the security hardening of Secret Server.
 At this point, Thycotic recommend taking a copy of this master encryption key and storing it in a physical vault for disaster recovery purposes.
-In a worst case scenario it is possible to recover the Secret Server database and all secrets with a valid database backup and the master encryption key.
+In a worst-case scenario it is possible to recover the Secret Server database and all secrets with a valid database backup and the master encryption key.

 .. danger::
     Thycotic does not keep copies of customer encryption keys